 - Documentation of current cardiopulmonary resuscitation (CPR) course completion. - A current Student Health Form that has been completed by a licensed physician or nurse practitioner.
-(Form will be furnished when student is notified of admission into the Nursing Program.) - 3.
-Documentation of two-step Mantoux skin test (PPD), or chest x-ray, if PPD is positive, indicating he/she is free of tuberculosis. - Verification of immunization for Hepatitis B and/or show positive antibodies, or sign a waiver. - Documentation of immunity to rubella (German measles), immunization record or titer level. - Proof of purchase of professional liability insurance through the College as outlined by the Nursing Department at Calhoun Community College. - As stipulated by the health agencies with which the Department of Nursing contracts for clinical experience, each student accepted in any nursing program at Calhoun Community College will undergo drug and alcohol testing as a precondition to beginning a clinical rotation.
+(Form will be furnished when student is notified of admission into the Nursing Program.) - Documentation of two-step Mantoux skin test (PPD), or chest x-ray, if PPD is positive, indicating he/she is free of tuberculosis. - 4.
+Verification of immunization for Hepatitis B and/or show positive antibodies, or sign a waiver. - Documentation of immunity to rubella (German measles), immunization record or titer level. - Proof of purchase of professional liability insurance through the College as outlined by the Nursing Department at Calhoun Community College. - 7.
+As stipulated by the health agencies with which the Department of Nursing contracts for clinical experience, each student accepted into any nursing program at Calhoun Community College will undergo drug and alcohol testing as a precondition to beginning a clinical rotation.
 The fee for testing is the responsibility of the student.
-Written guidelines for the screening process will be provided to the student upon his/her acceptance into the program.
+Written guidelines for the screening process will be provided to the student upon his/her acceptance into the program. - Students will be expected to perform the essential functions listed below.